-This article about 7 Ways to Recover from an Accidental Gluten Exposure contains affiliate links.
+This article about 7 Ways to Recover When You Eat Gluten by Accident contains affiliate links.
 This post is NOT a substitute for medical care and is for informational and entertainment purposes only.
 Avoid gluten and never use these treatment options as an excuse to eat gluten, even just a little.
+Please read my disclaimers.

 We’ve all been there.